jalanb/ackvim/README.md

 $ ap -w main -v
 ```

-which searches all python files for the word main, and opens vim with all those files and tellis vim to search for the word main
+which tells ack to search all python files for the word main, and tells vim to open all those files searching for the word main

 Also allows lines like